Last Updated on July 23rd, 2020

 You can look for cashews and Brazil nuts in order to get some selenium4 and zinc into your system.
 Selenium serves to help you manufacture glutathione which battles any free radicals which may be hurting your immune system and skin cells.
 Selenium is a potent antioxidant which is aided by vitamin E in improving the state of your skin and ridding you of old scars.
 Additionally, selenium boosts your skin in the fight against irritation and flare ups, and also tightens it successfully.
 Furthermore, zinc also stimulates your immune system5 and helps your complexion fully rejuvenate itself.
 Zinc is also available from pistachios.

-What is more, the fatty acids in nuts provide two perspectives to whether or not nuts exacerbate acne.
+What’s more, the fatty acids in nuts provide two perspectives on whether or not nuts exacerbate acne.
 Indeed, nuts contain great amounts of omega-6 fats which are not useful and serve as fat.
-On the other hand, nuts such as walnuts, also contain a lot of omega-3 fats which are incredibly powerful agents against inflammation6.
+On the other hand, nuts such as walnuts also contain a lot of omega-3 fats which are incredibly powerful agents against inflammation6.
 You do want to be taking in three times as much omega-6 as omega-3, which means that nuts may be providing you with too much of the latter.
 If you can’t separate from nuts, you can up your omega-3’s by ingesting some fish oil on a daily basis.
-To boost your fatty acids levels, go for some Brazil nuts, as well.
+To boost your levels of fatty acids, opt for some Brazil nuts as well.